 Eligibility and available funds

-Cities within the state of Iowa with a population under 50,000 are eligible applicants.
+All cities within the state of Iowa are eligible applicants.

 A project may include properties at multiple sites and locations, whether contiguous or not, as long as all properties to be remediated or redeveloped are included in the redevelopment plan described within the application.